pagopa/pagopa-checkout-be-mock/README.md

    * [Running with docker and docker-compose](#running-with-docker-and-docker-compose)
    * [Running without docker](#running-without-docker)

-Mock of backend services use by pagopa Checkout.
+Mock of backend services used by pagopa Checkout.

 ## Prerequisites